matloff/fasteR/README.md

 > **Your Turn:**  Determine which other columns in **pima** have
 > suspicious 0s, and replace them with NA values.
+>

-Now, look again at the plot we made earlier of the Nile flow histogram.
+> Now, look again at the plot we made earlier of the Nile flow histogram.
-There seems to be a gap between the numbers at the low end and the rest.
+> There seems to be a gap between the numbers at the low end and the rest.
-What years did these correspond to?
+> What years did these correspond to?
+Find the mean of the data,
+> excluding these cases.

 ## <a name="less6"> </a> Lesson 6:  R List Class